 3. Know what comes next at school.

 If your child was evaluated by the school, the school will develop a plan called an IEP to provide support for your child.
-Learn how that process works, and what your role is.
+Learn how the IEP process works.

 4. Discover what helps kids with dyslexia.